kompendium-ano/factom-rust-client/tests/readme.md

 # Factom client test environment

 To run through tests a custom blockchain with prior entries and credits is needed, which is included in the tests/env folder.
-The .factom folder there containing the database needs to be moved to ~/.factom beforehand and the daemon needs additional parameters as specified below.
+The .factom folder there containing the database needs to be moved to ~/.factom beforehand.
+The daemon also needs to be executed with additional parameters as specified below.
 The current blocktime is set at 100 seconds in factomd.conf and can be modified as needed.

 #### Installing command line binaries
 ```bash